 The island of Mykines as seen from Mykines Lighthouse on Mykineshólmur islet.
 Photo by Smelv on Shutterstock.

 There is one settlement on Mykines and 14 people living there throughout the year.
 They have access to the mainland by helicopter all year round.
-Tourists can rent the helicopter if they want to visit Mykines in the non-tourist season between 1 September to 30 April.
+Tourists can rent the helicopter if they want to visit Mykines in the non-tourist season between mid October to 30 April.

 You will be charged a minute rate when renting a helicopter.
-There are only puffins on Mykines between May and August so if you eager to do Mykines outside of this period you will do so to experience the landscape and the remoteness of the island.
+There are only puffins on Mykines between May and early September so if you eager to do Mykines outside of this period you will do so to experience the landscape and the remoteness of the island.

 May is the most risky month to visit Mykines, as the sea is often rocky during this month and travellers sometimes find themselves stuck on the island.
 The sea around the island is usually much calmer in June, July, and August.